Shah-Kukshi/MSA-CyberSecurity/README.md

-Got it — here’s a **short, clean, workshop-ready README** Perfect for students and demos.

 # Insecure Flask Web App – Cybersecurity Demo

 This is a **simple Python Flask application** intentionally built with **basic security flaws** for learning purposes.